 Girl participation is voluntary and requires written permission by a parent or guardian.
 And remember: The Girl Scout Cookie Program is not just about cookies.
-This annual activity offers many opportunities for hands-on entrepreneurial program activities.
-We find that most girls in Girl Scouting thoroughly enjoy this activity and look forward to it each year.
+This annual program allows girls to gain new skills, build confidence and develop an entrepreneurial mindset.

 Can Juliette Girl Scouts participate in the Girl Scout Cookie Program?

 Yes.
 To do so, Juliettes (individual girl members) must abide by guidelines published by Girl Scouts of the USA and the local Girl Scout council.
-Depending on their age, Girl Scouts must be accompanied by an adult when selling Girl Scout Cookies; girls must attend the council’s cookie training; any money raised goes to the council to support the council’s program activities; and individual Girl Scouts must also follow the standard guidelines for Internet sales and social media.
+Depending on their age, Girl Scouts must be accompanied by an adult when selling Girl Scout Cookies.
 For more information about how Juliette Girl Scouts in your area can participate in this activity, please contact your local Girl Scout office.

 Can Girl Scouts donate cookies to military personnel serving overseas?

 Yes!
-Girl Scouts and their customers can donate cookies to military personnel and their families, along with charitable organizations, by purchasing cookies through our Cookie Share Program.
-Share a sweet reminder of home with our service men and women!
+Girl Scouts and their customers can donate cookies to military personnel and their families, along with charitable organizations, by purchasing cookies through our Care & Share Program.

 Can a customer write a check for cookies?

 Girls should only take checks from people they know, and checks should be made payable to their troop.
 Girls should only accept checks with the customer’s name, address and phone number imprinted on the check.
 It’s a good idea to write the customer’s driver’s license number on the check and to not accept checks over $50.

 Can Girl Scout Cookies be safely frozen for later use?